Back to blogs

 Turing completeness and its implications

-Key features and designs
+Solidity key features and designs

-• Static Typing: Enforces type checking at compile-time, reducing runtime errors and enhancing code reliability.
+• Static typing: Enforces type checking at compile-time, reducing runtime errors and enhancing code reliability.

 • Solidity borrows its curly-bracket syntax and many control structures, such as if, for, and while loops, from Javascript.

-History of Solidity
+History of the Solidity programming language

 Origins and initial development